-Rosacea is a common, long-term skin disorder that causes flushing and redness of the face.
-Rosacea can also affects the eyes making them red and irritated this is called ocular rosacea.
+Rosacea is a skin problem that causes flushing and redness of the face.
+It can also cause a rash or small red sores that look like acne.

-Rosacea symptoms are commonly triggered by:
+Rosacea may be triggered by:

-Other factors that may increase your risk include:
+Other things that may raise the risk are:

-There is no known way to prevent rosacea.
+There are no known guidelines to prevent this health problem.

 American Academy of Dermatology